jin-yeong-seo/jin-yeong-seo.github.io/index.md

   <img src="./files/photo.jpeg" width="240px" height="230px" title="my_photo"/>
 </p>

-I am a graduate student at Seoul National University, advised by Prof. Yongsoo Song.
+I am a Ph.D. student at Seoul National University, advised by Prof. Yongsoo Song.

 My research interest lies in (but is not limited to) the practical instantiation of cryptographic protocols using techniques from lattice-based cryptography.